Evaluation and management of strabismus in children

 The evaluation and management of strabismus in children will be reviewed here.
 The causes of strabismus are discussed separately.
 (See "Causes of horizontal strabismus in children" and "Causes of vertical strabismus in children".)

-Strabismus is the term used to describe an anomaly of ocular alignment.
-Strabismus can occur in one or both eyes, and in any direction.
-The terms used to describe strabismus depend upon the direction of deviation, the conditions under which it is present, and whether it changes with the position of gaze.
+The terms used to describe strabismus depend upon the direction of eye deviation, the conditions under which it is present, and whether it changes with the position of gaze.

 - McManaway JW III, Frankel CA. Strabismus.
 In: Primary Pediatric Care, Hoekelman RA (Ed), Mosby, St. Louis 2001. p.1253.